riteofthearcane/AutoRegister/README.md

 * checks time conflicts
 * records restricted sections and prevents signing up for them
 * stops searching when over credit limit or when no classes left to sign up for
+* handles classes with lecture and a quiz section or lecture, quiz, and lab sections (hello PHYS 121)
 * stores settings in config file so user only has to set up once

 ### Dependencies